jaymwin/CAbioacoustics/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-CAbioacoustics provides functions to streamline the management and analysis of bioacoustic data collected as part of passive acoustic monitoring efforts led by University of Wisconin - Madison and Cornell University.
+CAbioacoustics provides functions to streamline the management and analysis of bioacoustic data collected as part of passive acoustic monitoring efforts led by University of Wisconsin - Madison and Cornell University.

 ## Installation